Nikhil-Mundhra/Cool-Reminders/CoolReminders1.0_2025Nov19/MILESTONE_04.md

 Links to github line number(s) for research topics described above (one link per line)
 ---
-(TODO: add link to github line number(s), one per line for research topics ... for example, if using auth/passport, link to auth.js or where bulk of auth code is)

 1. **User authentication with Passport and bcrypt**